retro1996/VistaThemePlasma/DOCUMENTATION.md

 ### From the terminal

 Restarting Plasmashell or KWin as described above results in output being printed to `stdout` which is readable by the terminal emulator.
-By default, `kwin_wayland` doesn't output logs to `stdout` by default, and in that case it's difficult to get logs this way.
+By default, `kwin_wayland` doesn't output logs to `stdout`, and in that case it's difficult to get logs this way.

 As for KCMs, their respective logs can be retrieved by running System settings from the terminal: